 When you’re preparing for pregnancy, it’s important to keep in mind there are not only physical toxins and chemicals to reduce or eliminate, but mental ones as well.
-Detoxing your physical and mental spaces will support you in this emotional (and exciting) journey to conception.
+Detoxing your physical and mental spaces will support you in your journey to conception.

-As you embark on your journey of detoxing for pregnancy, I encourge you keep a holistic view and look at your life as a whole when it comes to toxins in various forms.
+As you embark on your detoxing journey for pregnancy, I encourage you to keep a holistic view and look at your life as a whole.
+Please continue to do the same when considering the toxins found in many aspects of our lives, some of which are often overlooked.

 Why I believe a pregnancy detox is important